wel055/Investigation-on-the-Relationship-Between-Cooking-Time-and-Rating-of-Recipes/README.md

    - Each recipe can receive multiple ratings from different users.
 By calculating the average rating for each recipe, we obtain a more comprehensive and reliable measure of its overall quality.
 This approach smooths out individual biases and provides a clearer picture of how well the recipe is generally received.

+1. Convert submitted and date to datetime.

+   - These two columns are both stored as objects initially, so we converted them into datetime to allow us conduct analysis on trends over time if needed.

 1. Add column `average_minutes` containing average preperation time per recipe.

    - First, the cooking time ('minutes' column) is converted from integer to float to ensure consistency in data types.
 Next, the average cooking time per recipe is calculated, generating a Series where each entry represents the mean cooking time for a specific recipe.
 This Series is then renamed to 'average_minutes' and merged back into the original dataset.